-The schematic on the left shows the relationship between a camera, a mirror (orange), an object (a black pawn), and the pawn’s reflection (gray).
+The schematic on the right shows the relationship between a camera, a mirror (orange), an object (a black pawn), and the pawn’s reflection (gray).
 A perfect mirror reflects light rays in a single direction.
 A light ray from a point on the pawn is reflected by the mirror to a single point on the camera sensor, and, at the sensor, these reflected rays are indistinguishable from light rays originating from a pawn located behind the mirror.
 This virtual pawn and the real pawn are exact mirror images: They are equal in size and equal in distance from the mirror.
 This basic geometry holds for the reflections of any flat specular surface such as a mirror, window, or even a highly polished tabletop.
 At first glance there seems to be little relationship between reflections and vanishing points, but a similar analysis can be used to determine whether objects and their reflections have the correct geometric relationship.

-Consider the scene in the figure at right in which three boxes are reflected in a flat mirror.
+Consider the scene in the figure above in which three boxes are reflected in a flat mirror.
 The yellow lines connect corresponding points on the real and virtual boxes.
 In the 3D scene, these lines are parallel to each other and perpendicular to the mirror.
 In the 2D image, however, due to perspective projection, these parallel lines converge to a single point, just as parallel lines in any 3D scene converge to a vanishing point.
 Because the lines connecting corresponding points in a scene and its reflection are always parallel, these lines should have a common intersection in the image plane.
 If one or more of the lines do not converge on this common intersection, then the image may be a fake.

 Reflections may also provide additional forensic evidence.
 Recall that it is possible to recover the principal point from three mutually perpendicular sets of parallel lines in the scene.
 If the scene contains a rectangular reflective surface, such a rectangular mirror, then the edges of the mirror provide two mutually perpendicular sets of parallel lines.
 Because the rays connecting an object to its reflection are perpendicular to the mirror surface, these rays provide the third, mutually perpendicular set of parallel lines.
 A reflection in a rectangular reflective surface can be used to verify the position and uniqueness of the principal point.
 The result of this calculation can be cross-checked against the principal point estimated directly from three vanishing points.